gvwilson/thirdbit/src/fiction/santas/index.md

 and a pair of smaller windows with matching curtains on the floor above.
 The downstairs window had a warm, welcoming glow, and even from the street Finner could smell curry and freshly-baked bread.
-The only notable thing was a statue of a cat sitting on an round pedestal in the middle of the front yard, its stone eyes fixed on a snow-filled bird bath.[^notable-yard]
+The only notable thing was a statue of a cat sitting on a round pedestal in the middle of the front yard, its stone eyes fixed on a snow-filled bird bath.[^notable-yard]